 Manufacturers, as a subset of industry, have an even harder time.
 It takes 21 percent longer to fill Colorado manufacturing jobs than in the rest of the country.
 FRCC has responded to the need of the manufacturers with training programs in Precision Machining.

 IT Industry Needs Technicians.

 The IT industry in Colorado and around the country faces similar challenges in filling the “middle-skills” digital jobs.
 A new computer networking lab, designed to specifically address the “middle-skills” gap, began operation at the Boulder County Campus this semester.
 Other FRCC campuses already have similar networking labs.

 One objective of the new networking lab is to provide students with valuable hands-on experience in networking while they pursue their certificates and degrees.

-Another objective is to prepare students to succeed in CompTIA certification exams such as Network+, Linux+, Security+ and A+.
+Another objective is to prepare students to succeed in CompTIA certification exams.
 CompTIA is a well-respected global nonprofit trade association, which has certified millions of IT professionals.
 The digital workforce of tomorrow will need many more technicians than engineers and architects.